 Immune Aid for Dogs contains curcumin from turmeric, piperine (from black pepper) and Omega 3 fatty acids to help support your dog’s immune system and general health.

 Skin and Coat Supplements for Dogs

 You can usually see the health of an animal through the shine on their coat and the brightness of their eyes.
 There should be plenty of good quality protein in your dog’s diet, and essential fatty acids are also key for a healthy coat.
-If your dog is itchy or their coat is dull you may find that an oil-based skin and coat supplement like Omega 3 Aid for Dogs is helpful.
-It is made from a blend of high quality vegetable oils including hemp oil and provides the perfect balance of Omega 3 and Omega 6 fatty acids.
+If your dog is itchy or their coat is dull you may find that an oil-based skin and coat supplement like Omega 3 Aid for Cats & Dogs is helpful.
+It is made from a blend of British sourced cold-pressed linseed & hemp oils and provides the perfect balance of Omega 3 and Omega 6 fatty acids.

 Our nutritional supplements for dogs are all formulated using our trademarked delivery system Oatinol™.
-Using a unique blend of oils, including hemp oil and oat oil, Oatinol produces a very fine emulsion which easily crosses the gut wall in the digestive tract, helping to maintain a high rate of absorption of active ingredients like glucosamine.
+Using a unique blend of oils, including hemp oil and oat oil, Oatinol produces a very fine emulsion which easily crosses the gut wall in the digestive tract, helping to maintain a high rate of absorption.
 This pioneering approach for aiding the uptake of actives can make the difference between getting beneficial support or not!